crossplane/docs/content/master/concepts/managed-resources.md

 {{<hover label="creation" line="7">}}crossplane.io/external-name{{</hover>}}
 annotation to lookup a managed resource in an external system.

-If the provider can't find a managed resource in an external system, it thinks the resource doesn't exist.
-When the provider thinks a resource doesn't exist it creates the resource.
+The provider looks up the resource in the external system to determine if it exists, and if it matches the managed resource's desired state.
+If the provider can't find the resource, it creates it.

 Some external systems don't let a provider specify a resource's name when the provider creates it.
 Instead the external system generates an nondeterministic